 What is an elliptical machine and how does it work?

 The elliptical is a stationary cardiovascular exercise machine.
-Its design allows you to work both your upper body and lower body, and you can use it to walk or run with minimal impact to your joints.
+Its design allows you to work both your upper and lower body, and you can use it to walk or run with minimal impact to your joints.

 This versatile machine mimics the movement of running without placing any pressure on the joints, which significantly reduces the risk of injury.
-You can increase the intensity of your workout by changing either the incline or the resistance on the elliptical, which will give you a fantastic HIIT or LISS workout.
+You can increase the intensity of your workout by changing either the incline or the resistance on the elliptical, which will give you a fantastic HIIT or LISS (low-intensity steady-state) workout.

 When you’re on the elliptical, you’ll activate your core for balance and stability as well as get a fantastic full-body workout.
 Pumping your arms while holding the handles gives your biceps, triceps, chest and shoulder muscles a good workout, while your glutes, quads, hamstrings and calves also get activated.